You are here

 DENVER, Colo.
 (BRAIN) — Spot Brand is suing Gates Corp. alleging the Denver-based belt-drive maker hasn’t been paying royalty fees for the sublicensing of its patent for a frame feature allowing the installation of Gates’ seamless Carbon Drive systems.

 The suit says Spot Brand reached an agreement with Gates in 2008 that would pay Spot 8% of Gates net sales of any products sold by bike companies who sub-licensed the Drop-Out design.
+It says Gates has allowed other bike brands to use the technology while not sharing “tens of millions” in licensing fees.

 The suit is filed in Denver District Court.
-According to the suit, there are currently 30 bike brands offering more than 100 models of bikes using the Drop-Out system.
+According to the suit, there are currently 30 bike brands offering more than 100 models of bikes using the Drop-Out technology.
 It says Gates has profited from use of the patent while Spot has lost its competitive advantage in the belt-drive bicycle market.

 "The Royalty Agreement granted Gates an equal interest in the Drop-Out invention and the anticipated intellectual property rights Spot and Gates intended to acquire, and partially did acquire, to protect the Drop-Out invention.
 In exchange for its equal interest, Gates agreed to various contractual duties, including the duty to prosecute and maintain domestic and foreign patent protections for the Drop-Out," the suit reads in part.